bobbycomet/Griffin-Linux-Landing-Page/index.md

   <img src="griffinlinux.png" alt="Griffin Linux" width="70%"/>
 </div>

-# **I have been working hard to make things better for Griffin.
+# Updates — **I have been working hard to make things better for Griffin.
 Grix has been toned down as the AI for local first is an approach that used too many resources.
 So, it was curated with commands and is being worked on to run on a variety of distros, such as Ubuntu, Fedora, Arch, and more, mutable and immutable.
 Grix will not be for every conceivable command, as it is for the most common reasons people don't stay on Linux.
 The Plug-in system will be added after the initial release is sent out and is stable.
 I want to make it, test it, and tweak it before I add more.
 I decided to stop production on the Griffin Dashboard.
 Why?
 Since Griffin will be using KDE, the system monitor does the same thing I wanted to achieve, a Task Manager look and feel.
 This is to not cause bloat on the system.**

+## Want early access or to help shape Griffin?
+Join our Discord or support on Patreon.

 ## **Now, for the official stance on age restriction laws, and how Griffin will act going forward: [Read the official stance on age restriction laws here](https://tech-thrust.blogspot.com/2026/04/griffin-linux-and-stance-on-age.html)**